vazco/universe-modules/README.md

         console.log( sayHello() ); // this will log "Hello World!"

     });

+This assumes that file say_hello.import.js is inside main app directory.
+If you have it somewhere else you have to provide full path relative to meteor app directory, e.g. `client/components/say_hello`.

 More about System.js API can be found [on their Github documentation](https://github.com/systemjs/systemjs/blob/master/docs/system-api.md)